 Now the ice cube trays are all ready for the freezer!

 Since you are going to be freezing your green cubes in batches, you’ll want to refrigerate your green soup in the meantime.

-Miles is so used to his green cubes that I no longer have to use broth if I don’t have any handy.
+Miles is so used to his green cubes that I no longer have to use broth if I don’t have any handy, I can just use water (although bone broth is so healthy, it is ideal to use it!).
 He relishes green cubes so much that he loves getting a little extra from a spoon when I make this recipe.
 This to me is really proof that we like what we are used to.
 Before I came up with this recipe, Miles would have never dreamed of eating plain greens!
 Now he gets excited when I let him have my discarded kale stalks when I cook kale for myself.
 Purely anecdotal: Miles rarely eats grass now since getting green cubes every day.

 Storing Your Green Cubes